 Introduction - Egyptian God RaRa is the most famous of the ancient Egyptian gods.
 He was a sun god who was the king of the ancient Egyptian pantheon and the creator of all life.
 He was the most widely worshipped god in ancient Egypt.
 Understanding his role in ancient Egyptian religion and how he was combined with other Egyptian gods over time can be difficult.
 The list of facts below will help explain who Ra was, why he was so important, and how he was often associated with other gods.
-This information is written for both adults and kids.
+This information provides a short description of Ra and is written for both adults and kids.

 Click here for a great selection of Amazon.com books about the ancient Egyptian Gods.

 Interesting Egyptian God Ra Facts